ps-ssingh/gcs-action/README.md

 # GCP File Operations GitHub Action

-This GitHub Action enables file operations between local and Google Cloud Storage (GCS), leveraging `gsutil` commands for operations like copying (`cp`) and synchronizing (`rsync`).
+This Cloudbees Action enables file operations between local and Google Cloud Storage (GCS), leveraging `gsutil` commands for operations like copying (`cp`) and synchronizing (`rsync`).
 It's designed for workflows that require moving or syncing files between GCP buckets or between local storage and GCP.

 ## Inputs